New South Wales State Emergency Service

-The New South Wales State Emergency Service (NSW SES), an agency of the Government of New South Wales, is an emergency and rescue service dedicated to assisting the community in times of natural and man-made disasters.
+The New South Wales State Emergency Service (NSW SES) is a civil defence organisation under the Government of New South Wales that provides emergency and rescue services to local communities during and after major disasters.
 The NSW SES is made up almost entirely of volunteer members, numbering over 10,919 as of September 2023.
-Members are easily identified by their distinctive orange overalls.
+Personnel are easily identified by their distinctive orange overalls.

-From 1955 up until the 1970s the NSW SES was previously named the Civil Defence Service and is still in use up until today.
+From 1955 up until the 1970s, the NSW SES was previously named the Civil Defence Service, in recognition of its role in Cold War-era disaster planning.

-The agency is led by its Commissioner who reports to the Minister for Emergency Services.
+The agency is led by a commissioner who reports to the Minister for Emergency Services.

 Leadership

 The current Commissioner of the NSW SES is Michael Wassing who commenced in the role on 2 December 2024.

 The Minister for Emergency Services, is responsible to the NSW parliament for the emergency services portfolio which includes NSW SES.